USS G-1: Training ship

-G-1 departed New York on 23 May 1915 and proceeded to Newport, Rhode Island, where she became a school ship on the torpedo range.
+G-1 departed New York, on 23 May 1915, and proceeded to Newport, Rhode Island, where she became a school ship on the torpedo range.
 She also carried out harbor defense and patrol battle problems in Narragansett Bay.
-Aside from minor repairs at New York in June, this duty continued until 3 October, when she set course – along with tender – for a training cruise to Chesapeake Bay.
-After making a few days of practice attack runs against the monitor off Fisherman's Island, the boat returned to Newport on 12 October for inspection and crew changes; a week later, she shifted to Naval Submarine Base New London, the new submarine base at New London, Connecticut.
+Aside from minor repairs at New York, in June, this duty continued until 3 October, when she set course, along with submarine tender, ex-monitor, Ozark, for a training cruise to Chesapeake Bay.
+After making a few days of practice attack runs against the ex-monitor off Fisherman Island, the boat returned to Newport, on 12 October, for inspection and crew changes; a week later, she shifted to Naval Submarine Base New London, the new submarine base, at New London, Connecticut.

-On 4 December, while the crew of G-1 was charging batteries, a circulating pump broke down and severely overheated the port engine.
-That mishap – combined with a steering gear overhaul at New York – kept ship's force busy in the yard for the next thirteen months.
+On 4 December 1915, while the crew of G-1 was charging batteries, a circulating pump broke down and severely overheated the port engine.
+That mishap, combined with a steering gear overhaul at New York, kept ship's force busy in the yard for the next thirteen months.
 While there, G-1 was assigned (SS-19½) as her official hull number on 12 June 1916.
-Finally, after a few days of familiarization training, the crew sailed the boat to New London on 23 January 1917.
+The assigning of half a hull number was an unprecedented move by the Navy, making G-1 unique amongst all ships in the Navy.
+Finally, after a few days of familiarization training, the crew sailed the boat to New London, on 23 January 1917.

 Once there, G-1 began her new career as an experimental and instructional submersible.
-She acted as a schoolship for the newly established Submarine Base and Submarine School at New London, training officers and men of the newly expanded submarine force.
+She acted as a schoolship for the newly established Submarine Base and Submarine School, at New London, training officers and men of the newly expanded submarine force.
 Concurrently, given the entry of the United States into World War I, G-1 tested submarine nets and detector devices for the Experiment Board.
-She served in a similar capacity at Nahant, Massachusetts, and Provincetown, Massachusetts, assisting the destroyer Aylwin and steam yacht Margaret in the development and use of sound detection devices and experiments with the "K tube," a communications device.
+She served in a similar capacity at Nahant, Massachusetts, and Provincetown, Massachusetts, assisting the destroyer Aylwin and steam yacht Margaret in the development and use of sound detection devices and experiments with the "K tube", a communications device.
 With German U-boats reported off the coast in June 1918, the submarine spent two four-day periscope and listening patrols off Nantucket, Massachusetts, as a defense screen for shipping.

 Following the end of the war, G-1 conducted daily operations with enlisted students in connection with the Listener and Hydrophone School at New London.
-In August 1919, after a failed inspection by the Board of Inspection and Survey, the boat was laid up at New London in preparation for disposal.
-Towed to the Philadelphia Navy Yard on 30 January 1920 she was stripped of useful material and decommissioned on 6 March.
+In August 1919, after a failed inspection by the Board of Inspection and Survey, the boat was laid up at New London, in preparation for disposal.
+Towed to the Philadelphia Navy Yard, on 30 January 1920, she was stripped of useful material and decommissioned on 6 March.
 She was designated as a target for depth charge experiments under the cognizance of the Bureau of Ordnance on 9 June.